fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

 Include the theme files in the `vendor/assets/javascripts/fusioncharts/` folder of your project.
-This step is optional, the chart will render with the default theme (fusion) even if the theme is not applied.

 Add the following code in the `app/assets/javascripts/application.js` file as shown below: